-- Bruising: Black or purple nails, on the other hand, are usually signs of what’s called a subungual hematoma, or, “a bruise of the nail bed which occurs when the nail is injured and small blood vessels bleed underneath the nail staining it darker,” Cunha describes.
+- Bruising: Black or purple nails, on the other hand, are usually signs of what’s called a subungual hematoma, or, “a bruise of the nail bed that occurs when the nail is injured and small blood vessels bleed underneath the nail staining it darker,” Cunha describes.
 This is usually caused by trauma to the area, the result of something like stubbing or dropping something on your toes.
 One option for dealing with a subungual hematoma is to simply wait it out.
 Eventually, a healthy nail will gradually replace the damaged one.
-The problem is that our toenails aren’t the quickest growers—they grow at a rate of about a millimeter per month.
+The problem is that our toenails aren’t the quickest growers—they grow at a rate of a few millimeters per month.
 It can take several months for a new, healthy nail to grow and fully replace the problem.
 But sometimes, the pain can be too much, and the thought of waiting for a few months doesn’t seem realistic.
 Consequently, another option is to have the nail removed by a professional.

-- Trauma: White spots or lines can also be triggered by trauma from something such as wearing a sneaker that is too small while running.
+- Trauma: White spots or grooved lines can also be triggered by trauma from something such as wearing a sneaker that is too small while running.

 - Possible cancerous cells: Perhaps the most alarming visual sign of nail discoloration is black stripes.
-These can either be of no concern or of serious concern, and should almost always be evaluated by a medical professional.
-Cunha explains, "The most common reason for dark stripes down a person’s nails is a condition which occurs in almost 50% of African Americans known as Linear Melanonychia.
-This condition occurs when pigments in the nail, known as melanocytes, make excess pigment causing the nail beds to darken."
-Less common but more serious explanations include, taking certain medications such as chemotherapy drugs or skin cancer and immunodeficiency diseases such as HIV, Lupus, and Scleroderma.
+These can either be of no concern or of serious concern and should almost always be evaluated by a medical professional.
+As Cunha states, this could be linear melanonychia, which affects the majority of African Americans.
+Cunha explains, "This condition occurs when pigments in the nail, known as melanocytes, make excess pigment causing the nail beds to darken."
+Less common but more serious explanations include taking certain medications such as chemotherapy drugs or skin cancer and immunodeficiency diseases such as lupus, scleroderma, and HIV.
 Cunha adds that a splinter hemorrhage, which occurs when blood vessels under the fingernail are damaged resulting from impact and injuries, is also a possible explanation for a black stripe on the toenail.

 - Genetics: Inherited conditions may also play a part in some nail discoloration, such as psoriasis, which can lead to the development of psoriatic nails.
-"These nails can become thickened, brittle, discolored and look as if they are infected with fungus,” Cunha explains.
+"These nails can become thickened, brittle, discolored, and look as if they are infected with fungus,” Cunha explains.
 Nail fungus can also run in families due to an inherited sensitivity.

 Instead of simply accepting your nail discoloration, it’s important to see a podiatrist for some answers before tackling the issue on your own.
 An examination and nail biopsy will likely take place to find a reason for the discoloration if any.
-After speaking with your doctor, here are some things you might try to whiten your nails, and restore their health.
+After speaking with your doctor, here are some things you might try to whiten your nails and restore their health.

-Wear the correct footwear.
+Wear the correct footwear

 Consider wearing moisture-wicking socks and avoid fabrics that trap in water like wool and polyester.

-Get a laser treatment.
+Get a laser treatment

 Not just for hair removal and anti-aging, laser treatment for nails is a pain-free way to deal with certain discolorations.
-Laser treatment "creates micro-pores on the nail bed allowing the anti-fungal topical to penetrate into the nail plate more efficiently and effectively, attacking the source of the nail plate more directly," says Cunha.
+Laser treatment "creates micro-pores on the nail bed allowing the anti-fungal topical to penetrate the nail plate more efficiently and effectively, attacking the source of the nail plate more directly," says Cunha.

-Research your nail salon.
+Research your nail salon

-Use common kitchen items.
+Use common kitchen items